-- Students in grades 7-12 must be passing all classes to participate in extra-curricular activities. - A student failing any one class has one warning week to improve their grade to passing.
-If the student continues to fail in that same class for a second week, he/she will be ineligible to compete/participate for one week or until receiving a passing grade. - Weekly non-participation is based on Tuesday to Tuesday of the following week. - Students must pass 30 credit hours the prior semester to be eligible the following semester.
+- Students in grades 7-12 must not be failing more than 1 class to participate in extra-curricular activities. - A student failing-more than one class during any week will be ineligible for the following week. - Weekly non-participation is based on Sunday-Saturday of the following week. - Students must pass 30 credit hours the prior semester to be eligible the following semester.